-I'm an Assistant Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville where I direct the People, Agents, Interactions, and Systems (PAIRS) research group.
+I'm an Assistant Professor in the Department of Electrical Engineering and Computer Science at the University of Tennessee, Knoxville where I co-direct the People, Agents, Interactions, and Systems (PAIRS) research group.

-My research explores how interactive and algorithmic systems can improve the productivity and well-being that people experience in their every-day lives.
+My research explores the role that intelligent and interactive systems play in the future of work as tools for improving both productivity and well-being for individuals and teams.
 My work frequently intersects human-computer interaction, artificial intelligence, machine learning, cognitive science, and workplace studies.

 Before joining UTK, I was a postdoctoral researcher in the the University of California, Irvine's Informatics Department.
 I earned my PhD from the University of Waterloo where I was advised by Edith Law and Edward Lank.

 If you're interested in doing undergraduate or graduate human-computer interaction research at UTK, email me.